 I do have a profound sense of awe about the world and I do believe that comes through in my writing and my photography.
 I try to relate to the reader, speak to them in a way that only the little voice inside their head can do.
 I try to make them ‘feel’ exactly how I felt at that moment, in that place.
 I try to capture the images of not just the place that I’m visiting, but the sense of what it’s like to actually be there.

-I attempted to solo-hike the entire length of the Appalachian Trail in 2015, and although an injury ended that endeavor, I’ve hiked countless other individual segments of the Appalachian Trail.
-I hiked sections of the Pacific Crest Trail later that year, and also trekked various portions of the John Muir Trail in July 2017, including a summit of Mt.
+I attempted to solo-hike the entire length of the Appalachian Trail in 2015, and although an injury ended that endeavor, after recovering, I hiked sections of the Pacific Crest Trail later that year.
+I’ve trekked countless other individual segments of the Appalachian Trail and also backpacked various portions of the John Muir Trail in July 2017, including a summit of Mt.
 Whitney, the highest mountain in the contiguous United States.
-I will be returning to the Sierra Nevada in July 2018 to complete a thru-hike of the John Muir Trail, an undertaking thwarted last year by record snowpack.
+I returned to the Sierra Nevada in late July 2018 to complete a thru-hike of the John Muir Trail on September 8th, an undertaking thwarted in 2017 by record snowpack.

 I hike in winter, spring, summer, and fall, regardless of the weather and appreciate whatever challenges the elements present me.

 I’ve done a good bit of traveling throughout my life.
-I haven’t traveled as extensively as many travel bloggers do; however I’ve traveled enough to cherish the beauty of other cultures and far-away landscapes.
+I haven’t traveled as extensively as many travel bloggers do; however, I’ve traveled enough to cherish the beauty of other cultures and far-away landscapes.
 Traveling has given me a deeper appreciation and understanding of the world we live in, and I’m ever grateful.

 If I sit and ponder a while, on any subject, I am compelled to write about it.
 Most of the pieces I write are never seen by anyone.
 Will someone posthumously publish my works and call me a philosopher?
 Probably not, but it’s a pleasant thought.